Why Do Spiders Love My House So Much?

 Mating Season

 This reason is especially applicable if you find more spiders in your home during a certain time of year.
-Since spider eggs typically hatch in the spring and the young spiders mature over the summer, the fall tends to be mating season for most species.
+Since spider eggs typically hatch in the spring and the young mature over the summer, the fall tends to be mating season for most species.
 The adult males spend their days searching for their mates, which can lead them indoors if they take a wrong turn or a female is already inside.
-Female spiders produce pheromones (invisible scent chemicals) that male spiders can smell and use as a trail straight to their sweethearts.
-The female spiders will eventually lay their eggs in a warm, safe area that they can guard until the eggs hatch.
+Females produce pheromones (invisible scent chemicals) that males can smell and use as a trail straight to their sweethearts.
+The females will eventually lay their eggs in a warm, safe area that they can guard until the eggs hatch.
 Most species prefer to keep their eggs inside egg sacs for extra protection, as the spider silk is strong enough to withstand small pressure and agitation.
 So, if you start finding more spiders in your house once the leaves start to turn red, it could be them looking for love!

 Seasons